14 Prince's Gate, London

-14 Princes Gate is the building at the east end of a terrace overlooking Hyde Park in Kensington Road, Westminster, London.
+14 Prince's Gate is the building at the east end of a terrace overlooking Hyde Park in Kensington Road, Westminster, London.
 The whole terrace is recorded in the National Heritage List for England as a designated Grade II listed building.
 The terrace is called Prince's Gate because it stands opposite the Prince of Wales' Gate to Hyde Park, named after the Prince of Wales who later became Edward VII.

 Built in 1849, its owners included members of the Morgan family of American bankers.
 Number 13 and 14 Prince's Gate were combined into an enlarged Number 14 in the early 20th century.
 From the 1920s to the 1950s it was the official residence of eight American ambassadors.
-It later became the first headquarters of the Independent Television Authority and was until 2010 the headquarters of the Royal College of General Practitioners.
+It later became the first headquarters of the Independent Television Authority and was until 2010 the headquarters of the Royal College of General Practitioners, when it returned to being a private home.